hashicorp/terraform-guides/operations/automation-script/README.md

 1. variables.csv which contains the variables that are uploaded to the workspace if no file with the same name is found in the root directory of the cloned repository.
 The columns are key, value, category, hcl, and sensitive with the last two corresponding to the hcl and sensitive checkboxes of TFE variables.
 1. [deleteWorkspace.sh](./deleteWorkspace.sh): a script that can be used to delete the workspace.
 1. [restrict-name-variable.sentinel](./restrict-name-variable.sentinel): a Sentinel policy you can add to your TFE organization in order to see how the script can check Sentinel policies and even override soft-mandatory failures.

+Note that the json templates file need to be in the same directory as the script itself.
+The variables.csv file should also be in the same directory as the script unless you include a file with the same name in your git repository.

 ## Preparation
 Do the following before using this script: